multiplealiases/Databending-Audacity-FFmpeg/README.md

 	ffmpeg -s 1920x1920 -f rawvideo -pix_fmt yuv444p -i flowers-ps50-yuv444p.raw -f rawvideo -pix_fmt rgb24 flowers-rgb24-ps50-yuv444p.raw

-This is the reverse process of what we did earlier; convert an image from YUV 4:4:4 plana into RGB 24-bit interleaved.
+This is the reverse process of what we did earlier; convert an image from YUV 4:4:4 planar into 24-bit interleaved RGB .

 You should see something like this: